Create an elastic node pool with a custom image

 do scp /etc/kubernetes/$FILE $NODE:/etc/kubernetes/${FILE}; done

-3. Run the following command to configure the kubelet service.
-Use the Alibaba Cloud node pool variables that you obtained in Step 2.
+3. Configure the kubelet service with the Alibaba Cloud node pool variables obtained in Step 2.

 mkdir -p /var/lib/kubelet /var/log/kubernetes /etc/systemd/system/kubelet.service.d /etc/kubernetes/manifests/